divyanshgoyal777/RoomChats/README.md

 ## Features

 - **Google Firebase Authentication**: Secure sign-in via Google, powered by Firebase Authentication.
-- **Room-Based Chats**: Users can join specific chat rooms for messaging.
+- **Room-Based Chats**: Users can create or join specific chat rooms for messaging.
+- **Room Code Generation**: A unique room code is generated when a new room is created.
+The room owner can view the code, and it is required for others to join the room.
 - **Real-Time Messaging**: Messages are updated instantly, stored in Firebase Cloud Firestore.
+- **React Hot Toast**: Provides elegant, customizable toast notifications for important updates.
 - **Responsive Design**: The app is fully responsive and optimized for all device sizes with Tailwind CSS.

 ## Live Preview